Rashad-636/sportsPerformancePredictor/WeeklyReflection.md

 dashboard, log in and log out links for cognito and logic for these links to show if a user is signed in.
 This isn't quite working as it should but for now it will have to suffice.
 Roughly a week left but the goal is definitely in sight!

+** NOTE: My team link to dashboard still appears on index page although no one is logged in which leads to a blank page need to take a look at the logic and why that and sign out are still showing.
+I suspect it is the session **

 completed - 9 hours
 - Finished unit testing
 - Dashboard servlets for full CRUD created with direction and redirection.